 - Where to Stay on the Panorama Route

 - Best Time to Visit the Panorama Route

 How to Get to the Panorama Route in South Africa

 The easiest way to get to the Panorama Route is to drive down from Johannesburg.
-It’s an easy five-hour drive from the city, and the road is in good condition for the most part.
+The distance from Johannesburg to Blyde River Canyon is 6 hours 26 minutes (486 km), and the road is in good condition for the most part.

 If you don’t want to drive down, you can also fly into Nelspruit or Hoedspruit and rent a car from there.
 It’s what most travellers do that want to visit the Kruger National Park as well.

 Nelspruit is a 2h 45 drive from the Blyde River Canyon, and Hoedspruit Airport is only one hour away.